Hear All Bowls

 Thadobati style may be the most ancient common singing bowl, with simple thick examples dating back well over 500 years.
 These thick old singing bowls will weigh more than a similar diameter Jambati singing bowl.
 The Thadobati style, especially those with a high copper content and a golden color were preferred by Nepalese.

-Thadobati singing bowls usually have no discernible lip overhang and be quite thin from extensive abrasive cleaning over the centuries.
+Thadobati singing bowls can be quite thin from extensive abrasive cleaning over the centuries.
 Some Thadobati come with interesting punched and etched decorative markings.
 You could say there are different sub-styles of Thadobati bowls based on recurrent marking patterns but there is no commonly accepted nomenclature to describe these styles.
 You can see some fanciful names for these styles but this is modern marketing, not tradition.

 Singing bowls in the Thadobati style range in tone over four octaves, the widest range of any style.
 It would be possible to put together a hundred bowl set, all with discernably different strike tones.
 Thick small Thadobati bowls can be very high well up into the 6th octave while thinner large bowls go down to the bottom of the 3rd.
 A few rare examples can ring in the upper ranges of the very low 2nd octave.